WAWF Shipment Processing

-Comply/Shipper collects and organizes data for defense shipping and invoicing, principally to submit Receiving Reports and Invoices to Wide Area Workflow (WAWF).
-Shipments may be created quickly by using integrated address and parts databases, or by importing shipments from business systems or electronic DIBBS purchase order (DLA EDI-850 transactions).
+Comply/Shipper collects and organizes data for WAWF shipping and invoicing, principally to submit Receiving Reports (DD250s) and Invoices to Wide Area Workflow.
+Shipments may be created quickly by using integrated address and parts databases, or by importing shipments from business systems or electronic DIBBS purchase orders (DLA EDI-850 transactions).
 Its tight integration with IUID and RFID processing and support for VSM and GFP can make it the centerpiece of WAWF shipping automation.

-Shipper is tightly integrated with Comply/Labeling, so that data created for a WAWF Receiving Report (DD250) can be used for Mil-Std-129R container labels or vice versa, either on a single PC or as part of a team.
-RFIDs generated by Labeling are automatically aggregated with IUID data for inclusion on EDI Receiving Reports that can be sent to WAWF.
+Comply/Shipper is tightly integrated with Comply/Labeling, so that data created for a DD250 can be used for Mil-Std-129R container labels.
+IUIDs added to a WAWF shipment may be printed on IUID label formats, RFID labels generated by Comply/ Labeling are automatically aggregated with IUID data for sending to WAWF electronically (via EDI).

 Working offline means your team works at its own pace, rather than trying to complete their work on the WAWF web site.
 Draft Receiving Reports (DD250s) may be printed for internal review.
-Official DD250, DD1149 and DD1348 forms may be printed for inclusion with shipments.
+Official DD250, DD1149 and DD1348 forms may be printed for inclusion with shipments (see Defense Forms).

 In its most basic version, Shipper just organizes data and prints official forms.
 The WAWF option supports the following transactions:

-- Receiving Report (DD250), including UIDs (parent and child) and RFID (requires those options)
+- Receiving Report (DD250), including IUIDs (parent and child) and RFID (requires those options)

 - Cost Voucher (SF1034/SF1035)